torusresearch/documentation/developers/api-reference.md

 ## showTorusButton

 Shows the Torus Button to the user.
-This method is synchronus
+This method is synchronous

 **Examples**
 ```js